 What do you want to do with the rest of your life?
 That's one of the toughest decisions you'll have to make after graduating from high school.
 Your guidance counsellor can help you figure out the right path to take.

-Many students choose to go to one of the province's 11 universities to earn an undergraduate degree that can lead to a rewarding and well-paid professional career.
+Many students choose to go to one of the province's 10 universities to earn an undergraduate degree that can lead to a rewarding and well-paid professional career./p>

 That's not for everyone, though, and there are other choices.
-For example, Nova Scotia Community College offers 115 programs at 13 campuses across the province, with more than 8,000 full-time students.
+For example, Nova Scotia Community College offers more than 120 programs at 13 campuses across the province, with more than 10,000 full-time students.

 Graduates usually have no trouble finding a job.
-In fact, 90 per cent of the college's graduates are employed; 81 per cent in their field.
-And 94 per cent of NSCC grads are living and working in Nova Scotia.
+In fact, in NSCC’s annual survey of its graduates, the College found 88% are employed, most in their field of choice, with 90% of those employed living and working in Nova Scotia.

 Another option is apprenticeship programs, offering 55 designated trades.
 You could learn to become a chef, a bricklayer, a plumber or a webpage designer.